 Yes, I actually own a Jerry Reed vinyl album and I just loved his musical ability and sense of humour.

 He wrote ‘Guitar Man’, and when Elvis’s recording session could not get it right, the studio called Jerry and asked for help.
 The help, well, they actually got Jerry to do the Guitar work and used him for ‘Big Boss Man’ and Chuck Berry’s ‘Too Much Monkey Business’.

-He of course penned ‘East Bound and Down; for the Smokey and the Bandit Movies, of which he starred in with Burt Reynolds and Sally Field.
+He penned ‘East Bound and Down’ for the Smokey and the Bandit Movies, in which he starred with Burt Reynolds and Sally Field.

 I just love his work with Chet Atkins and most of his TV appearances.
 He truly was a ‘picker’ and I still do not understand why he is not in the top 100 guitarist list, but I did not get a vote.

-So here is a small look at a Country Artist that this old Rocker, who I really enjoy and miss.
+So here is a small look at a Country Artist that I really enjoy and miss.

 He was signed by publisher and producer Bill Lowery to cut his first record, “If the Good Lord’s Willing and the Creeks Don’t Rise,” at age 18.